Sunoco Logistics: The Highest Yielding Dividend Achiever

 However, its business model is actually less risky than one would suspect.
 In the oil industry, Sunoco operates particularly in the midstream subsector (think pipelines).
 This means that Sunoco's earnings are tied to its ability to transport oil - not related to its ability to sell oil at market prices.

-This business model insulates SLX from fluctuations in the oil markets more than many of its energy MLP counterparts.
+This business model insulates SXL from fluctuations in the oil markets more than many of its energy MLP counterparts.
 Consider Sunoco's distributable cash flow over the past few years (during the continued downturn in oil prices):

 - 2012: $3.18